kznhq/Heart-Disease-Prediction/README.md

 features with 0 so there was an equal number of 0, 1, 2, 3, 4 or at least closer
 to an equal amount.

+We settled on a min_samples_leaf value of 11 because it kind of balanced the spread out predictions, instead of only predicting 0's, and had decent accuracy (roughly 53%)

 ## References